 There is one drawback, however, to going through this program.
 Since it is a California-specific program, it is not valid if you choose to practice law outside of the state.
 It is only good California.

 Also, in order to be successful you need to be extremely self disciplined.
 There is no professor yelling at you to get your papers turned in or study for the next test.
 You need to do that all on your own.

 Law school not only has professors and assignments, but also classmates keeping you going and keeping your morale up.
-There is a ton of structure here, which there isn’t in the program.
+There is a ton of structure in Law School, whereas there isn’t in the Apprenticeship program.
 So, keep that in mind when deciding how to proceed in becoming a lawyer.